 Key Differences in Their Roles and Importance

 The key difference between electricians and electrical contractors lies in the scope and nature of their work.
-Electricians are focused on the technical aspects, working directly with electrical systems and performing the physical labor involved in electrical installations and repairs.
+Electricians focus on the technical aspects, working directly with electrical systems and performing the physical labor involved in installations and repairs.
 Electrical contractors, however, take on a broader role, managing entire projects, ensuring compliance with regulations, and overseeing the work of multiple electricians.

 Educational Pathways and Certification